react-native-tvos/react-native-tvos/README.md

 Follow the [Getting Started guide](https://facebook.github.io/react-native/docs/getting-started.html).
 The recommended way to install React Native depends on your project.
 Here you can find short guides for the most common scenarios:

+(This repo is specifically for developers who wish to build React Native applications for Apple TV.
+See [this file](./README-appletv.md) for tvOS-specific instructions.)

+Learn once, write anywhere: Build mobile apps with React.

 - [Trying out React Native][hello-world]
 - [Creating a New Application][new-app]
 - [Adding React Native to an Existing Application][existing]